 How crude oil is refined into petroleum products

-Petroleum refineries change crude oil into petroleum products that are used as fuels for transportation, heating, paving roads, and generating electricity.
-Petroleum products are also used as feedstocks for making chemicals.
+Petroleum refineries change crude oil into petroleum products for use as fuels for transportation, heating, paving roads, and generating electricity and as feedstocks for making chemicals.

 Refining breaks crude oil down into its various components, which are then selectively reconfigured into new products.
 Petroleum refineries are complex and expensive industrial facilities.
 All refineries have three basic steps:

 Modern separation involves piping crude oil through hot furnaces.
 The resulting liquids and vapors are discharged into distillation units.
 All refineries have atmospheric distillation units, while more complex refineries may have vacuum distillation units.

 Refining workers overlooking a refinery

 Inside the distillation units, the liquids and vapors separate into petroleum components called fractions according to their boiling points.
 Heavy fractions are on the bottom and light fractions are on the top.

 The lightest fractions, including gasoline and liquefied refinery gases, vaporize and rise to the top of the distillation tower, where they condense back to liquids.

 Medium weight liquids, including kerosene and distillates, stay in the middle of the distillation tower.

 Heavier liquids, called gas oils, separate lower down in the distillation tower, while the heaviest fractions with the highest boiling points settle at the bottom of the tower.

 After distillation, heavy, lower-value distillation fractions can be processed further into lighter, higher-value products such as gasoline.
 This is where fractions from the distillation units are transformed into streams (intermediate components) that eventually become finished products.